zowe/docs-site/docs/user-guide/use-certificates.md

 To use PKCS12 certificates, run the command `zwe start -c ./zowe.yaml` in the directory with the `zowe.yaml` file to start Zowe.

-When Zowe is launched, details for the PKCS12 certificate used are specified in the `zowe.yaml` section `certificates`.
+The details about the PKCS12 certificate used when Zowe is launched, are specified in the `zowe.yaml` section `certificates`.
 This section contains information about the certificate name and the location of the certificate, together with the truststore location.

 The two most common scenarios for using a PKCS12 certificate are:
 * You have an existing certificate and wish to configure Zowe to use the certificate.